Skip to content

 To clear the recorded hashes and paths from the scan log database, use the --clean option:

-java -jar phinder.jar --log scan --clean
+java -jar phinder.jar --clean